zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/cells/migration.md

 - Provide an API interface to make integration with infrastructure tools easier.
 - Provide intuitive configuration and management UI interfaces.

 ## Migration approaches at different stages of Cells

 We will need to adopt different approaches for each [major stage](_index.md#cells-iterations) of the the Cells evolution based on which technologies are available at each stage.

-Top-level groups retain their access URL as they move between Organizations.
+As we discuss forming and migrating Organizations it's important to call out that top-level groups will retain their access URL as they move between Organizations.
 For example, when a customer's top-level groups are moved from the [Default Organization](../organization/_index.md#default-organization) to and Organization of thier own they methods of access are unchanged.
 This means bookmarks, git remote URLs, etc .. for projects in these top-level groups remain unchanged and require no action from users or updates to automation after a migration.

 ### Cells 1.0
-Cells 1.0 will use [Direct Transfer (DT)](https://docs.gitlab.com/ee/user/group/import/) to move internal top-level groups to a separate organization.
+Cells 1.0 will use [Direct Transfer (DT)](https://docs.gitlab.com/ee/user/group/import/) to move internal top-level groups to a separate Organization.

 We still need to evaluate and address any gaps but this is the only option available in this timeframe.

 DT will generate new IDs when the data is imported into a new organization.
 This is because DT is a copy instead of a move operation.
 It does not make sense to evolve DT to work as a move operation as it deviates from it's core purpose for importing and exporting data.

 It makes sense for DT to evolve to work with organizations in time for Cells 1.0.
 This is not throw away work since it is a feature that will need to be supported when we have Cells and Organizations.

 Limitations: